mikhailshilkov/azure-serverless-workshop/03-telemetry/README.md

 - A spike of incoming and outgoing messages in Event Hubs
 - A spike of log messages and function calls in Application Insights
 - Multiple documents in the `items` collection in Cosmos DB.
-Note an ID of a devide there (e.g., "drone-543").
+Note an ID of a device there (e.g., "drone-543").

 > Some users reported a delay before Azure Functions start processing the messages.
 If that happens, try restarting the Function App in the portal, or call [Sync triggers](https://docs.microsoft.com/en-us/azure/azure-functions/functions-deployment-technologies#trigger-syncing).